 It is thought that up to 1 in 100 people have VWD, but most people have few symptoms.
 Many people with VWD may not know they have the disorder because their bleeding symptoms are very mild.

 With all forms of VWD there can be bleeding problems.
-Some people with VWD bleed quite often, for example with nosebleeds, bruising and heavy periods.
+Some people with VWD bleed quite often, for example with , bruising and .
 A small number of people have a severe form of VWD and may experience joint and muscle bleeds, similar to haemophilia.